typelevel/fs2/docs/guide.md

 res11: Vector[Int] = Vector(2)
 ```

-What's with the `.runLogFree.run.unsafeRun()`?
-Let's break it down.
 The first `.runLog` is one of several methods available to 'run' (or perhaps 'compile') the stream to a single effect:

 ```scala
 val eff = Stream.eval(Task.delay { println("TASK BEING RUN!!"); 1 + 1 })